SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

       }
    <~ // r0 : NSKeyValueObservation = <Foundation.NSKeyValueObservation:

-..
-FIXME This is similar to an implicit member expression -- likely worth calling out, assuming I can confirm that it's the same kind of type-inference context that lets both of them be used.

 The *path* can contain multiple property names, separated by periods, which lets you access a property of the given property's value.
 For example,